Te Whatu Ora — Post-DHB Health System Structure

 In 2022, New Zealand's 20 District Health Boards were abolished and replaced by a single national entity, Te Whatu Ora Health New Zealand.
 What problem was this reform designed to solve, and what are the key advantages and risks of a centralised national health authority?

-What is the role of Te Aka Whai Ora (Māori Health Authority) alongside Te Whatu Ora, and why was a separate entity created?
+What was the role of Te Aka Whai Ora (Māori Health Authority) alongside Te Whatu Ora, why was a separate entity created, and what changed when it was disestablished in 2024?

 How does centralisation affect health care delivery in rural and regional communities?